Swedeachu/Minecraft-Pack-Porter-2.0/README.md

 Assets Developer: PolrFlare <br />
 Senior Developer: The 7th Sun <br />
 Container UI Code Forked from Crisxolt <br />
-Thanks to the various YouTubers that showcased our tool
+Thanks to the various YouTubers that showcased our tool over the years

 # Update Log
  Bedrock Edition MCPACKs can now be converted to Minecraft Java Edition Texture Packs <br />